joypixels/emoji-toolkit/extras/fonts/README.md

 App Instructions:
     This has not been fully tested/confirmed but may work in app projects.
-	Extract TTF from TTC and create new FontFamily name 'EmojiOne'.
+	Extract TTF from TTC and create new FontFamily name 'JoyPixels'.
 After that you should be able to drop the font in your project and use UIFont to call that newly created FontFamily name.
 	[otc2otf.py](https://github.com/adobe-type-tools/afdko/tree/develop/python/afdko) Adobe standalone python script to extract fonts from a TTC
 	[fontname.py](https://github.com/chrissimpkins/fontname.py) FontTools python script to change name table in a TTF.
 	You can also use High-Logic FontCreator to do the above tasks.